Microalgae: Characteristics and uses

 The chemical composition of microalgae is not an intrinsic constant factor but varies over a wide range of factors, both depending on species and on cultivation conditions.
 Some microalgae have the capacity to acclimate to changes in environmental conditions by altering their chemical composition in response to environmental variability.
 A particularly dramatic example is their ability to replace phospholipids with non-phosphorus membrane lipids in phosphorus-depleted environments.
 It is possible to accumulate the desired products in microalgae to a large extent by changing environmental factors, like temperature, illumination, pH, CO2 supply, salt and nutrients.

 Microphytes also produce chemical signals which contribute to prey selection, defense, and avoidance.
 These chemical signals affect large scale tropic structures such as algal blooms but propagate by simple diffusion and laminar advective flow.
 Microalgae such as microphytes constitute the basic foodstuff for numerous aquaculture species, especially filtering bivalves.

+The majority of microalgae is not edible, so most of its uses are not connected to food or energy.
+Instead, they are used in various biofertilizers, cosmetics, and pharmaceuticals.
+Microalgae are seen as valuable biofertilizers because they help to improve both plant growth and soil fertilization.
+They are known to be a more sustainable option compared to agrochemicals due to their ability to decrease the usage of synthetic fertilizers, improve soil fertility, and optimize nutrients.
+The use of microalgae in cosmetic products is also becoming more prevalent.
+This is due to some of the benefits that arise from microalgae's compounds, including anti-aging, skin brightening, and UV protection.
+Algal can be found in many cosmetic products that people use on a daily basis.
+The compounds are used in antioxidants, moisturizing agents, skin sensitizers, sunscreens, thickening agents, etc. There are many different uses for microalgae in the pharmaceutical world.
+They produce bioactive compounds which possess therapeutic properties and serve as a drug delivery system.
+The extracellular-vesicles, which are derived from the microalgae, can be used for drug delivery.
+They are capable of crossing biological barriers, encapsulating proteins, nucleic acids, and small molecules.